 Employers beware: Just when an employee gives you the left jab, look for the right hook.
 The combination of the two, as far as the Family and Medical Leave Act is concerned, can knock employers out.
-As reported by my colleague, Scott Cruz, last week, an employee may be able to add up two medical conditions — neither of which would alone constitute a serious health condition under the FMLA — to take FMLA leave.
+As evidenced by a recent federal court case, an employee may be able to add up two medical conditions — neither of which would alone constitute a serious health condition under the FMLA — to take FMLA leave.

 Consider these facts, as reported by Scott: Angela Fries worked for a marketing company as a telemarketer and suffered from genital herpes and interstitial cystitis (I had to look it up: it’s an inflammation of the bladder wall).
 On a Friday, she missed work because of alleged pain and frequent urination.
 The next day, she claimed to have difficulty urinating and by the evening could not urinate.
 On Sunday, Fries went to the emergency room, where her doctor attributed her urinary retention issue more to the herpes than to the interstitial cystitis.
 The ER doctor installed a catheter, prescribed medications, and instructed her to take off Monday and return to work on Tuesday.

 While at the ER, Fries texted her supervisor and informed her that she was in the hospital and had a doctor’s note supporting the need to miss work on Monday.
 Apparently not a fan of genital herpes, Fries’ supervisor texted her back, informing Fries that if she missed work on Monday, she would be terminated.